gvolpe/sbt-nix.g8/README.md

 Get started with Nix and see how you can benefit from it in your Scala or cross-team projects.

+## Motivation

+I started out writing this guide with examples, motivated by the results of the following Twitter poll ran on September 2020.

+[ADD POLL SCREENSHOT]

+I believe Nix is the way forward, as well as functional programming, so *I am on a mission to change the current situation* and spread the good word about it.

 ## What is Nix?

 Quoting the [official website](https://nixos.org/):

 > A powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.
 Share your development and build environments across different machines.

 *Reproducibility* is probably the best feature Nix has to offer.
-It is widely used in other ecosystems, such as Haskell, Python, Rust and Go, but barely used (and known) in the Scala community, as reflected in the results of the poll I ran on Twitter.
+It is widely used in other ecosystems, such as Haskell, Python, Rust and Go, but barely used (and known) in the Scala community.

-I started writing this guide with examples because *I am on a mission to change the current situation.*

 ## Install Nix